-Engagement through discussions (face to face, where possible, and some virtual) with personnel at corporate level who are accountable for the data and information presented in the Report;

-- Collection of evidences on select reported information.
+- Engagement through discussions (face to face, where possible, and some virtual) with personnel at corporate level who are accountable for the data and information presented in the Report; - Execution of an audit trail of claims and data streams, to determine the level of accuracy in collection, transcription, and aggregation; - Collection of evidences on select reported information.
 In some cases, copies of evidences were not shared with us due to confidentiality, but were reviewed and noted by our team; - Review of data collection and management procedures, and related internal controls.